 - Learn more about how these Title IX changes affect schools and colleges/universities and their students.
 By registering for the webinar hosted by the Jane Addams Branch.

-- “A Discussion of Title IX” on January 21st, at 7:30pm.
-Register with this link.
+- “A Discussion of Title IX” on January 21st, Webinar recording link.

 - Contact your incoming Congressional representatives and US Senators to express AAUW’s position against the 2020 changes in Title IX protections for student survivors of sexual assault.